-As part of the College's annual planning cycle, campus leaders will convene for a Leadership Retreat on August 11, 2022 to discuss how to operationalize and implement the strategies contained in the new Educational Master Plan during the coming academic year.
+As part of the College's annual planning cycle, campus leaders convened for a Leadership Retreat on August 10, 2023 to discuss how to operationalize and implement the strategies contained in the new Educational Master Plan during the coming academic year.
 Information from prior Leadership Retreats can be found here.
-The draft annual strategic priorities discussed and refined by Leadership Retreat participants will be presented to the larger campus community on Flex Day (August 16, 2022) and then to the Planning and Budgeting Council during their first meeting on September 7, 2022, at which time the specific actions to be taken and the groups responsible for taking them will be finalized.
+The Planning and Budgeting Council adopted a new Annual Plan based on the Leadership Retreat recommendations on September 20, 2023.

-Working on our strategic priorities in 2022-2023
+Working on our strategic priorities in 2023-2024